-Boat electrofishing will be used to sample reservoir near-shore habitat at New Bullard's Bar Reservoir and USACE's Englebright Reservoir.
-Sampling will occur twice during the year, coinciding with high and low pool levels within New Bullard's Bar Reservoir and once during the summer months in USACE's Englebright Reservoir.
+Boat electrofishing will be used to sample reservoir near-shore habitat at New Bullard's Bar Reservoir and Englebright Reservoir.
+Sampling will occur twice during the year, coinciding with high and low pool levels within New Bullard's Bar Reservoir and once during the summer months in Englebright Reservoir.
 Field activity will be conducted at night, beginning one hour after civil twilight.
 Boat electrofishing will take place using standard methods (Reynolds 1996).
 One or two electrode booms will be employed, and the booms and boat will be outfitted with standard non-conductive material in appropriate places for safety.
 Electrofisher "time on" will be recorded for each sampling site and a consistent effort and pace will be employed at all sites.
 Fish will be identified, where possible, as to origin; hatchery or wild stock (i.e., basic visual identification, such as a clipped adipose fin).
-Data recorded for each fish will include species identification, fork length, weight, and, if applicable, notes on general condition.
+Data recorded for each fish will include species identification, length (total length of all fish species without forked caudle fins and fork length for all species with forked caudle fins), weight, and, if applicable, notes on general condition.